-Figure 1.4 Quality Checks throughout the UK inventory compilation process and uncertainty information) and data supplied to and delivered from the inventory.
-This database tracks all data sources and suppliers used for the estimation of emissions/removals with unique references that are used to tag datasets through the inventory compilation process.
+Figure 1.4 Quality Checks throughout the UK inventory compilation process emissions/removals with unique references that are used to tag datasets through the inventory compilation process.
 The contacts database also tracks all outputs from the GHGI including formal submissions and data supplied in response to informal and adhoc data requests.